wandora-team/wandora/README.md

 folder.
 Once you have successfully opened Wandora project, you can compile Wandora project to test whether or not you have everything in order.

-To compile Wandora, a Java JDK 7 is required.
+To compile and run Wandora, a Java JDK 7 or later is required.